lichkitsch/campaigns/brandy/theGirardFamily.md

 - Dank, tight tunnels dug beneath the beach leading to the lower levels beneath Castle Cromwell.
 - Creeping ghouls, black slimes, wraiths, and at least one wandering Banshee.
 - Navigating the tunnels comes with the cost of dangerous creatures looking to stop you and bigger creatures looking to eat you.

+Tunnel matches the bridge up above; leaky stone ceiling, watchtowers with rusted iron gates set roughly beneath the pylons, undead creatures wandering in the darkness.
+Light is useful for driving the smaller creatures off, but the beam causes larger beasts to become aggressive.